-- (a) A support programme is a proactive programme applying the principles of 'just culture' as defined in the Civil Aviation Regulations, whereby the senior management of the operator, mental health professionals, trained peers, and in many cases representative organisations of crew members work together to enable self-declaration, referral, advice, counselling and/or treatment, where necessary, in case of a decrease in medical fitness. - (b) The support programme should be easily accessible for flight crew, and should provide adequate means of support at the earliest stages.
+- (a) A support programme is a proactive programme applying the principles of 'just culture', whereby the senior management of the operator, mental health professionals, trained peers, and in many cases representative organisations of crew members work together to enable self-declaration, referral, advice, counselling and/or treatment, where necessary, in case of a decrease in medical fitness. - Note: 'just culture' means a culture in which front-line operators or other persons are not punished for actions, omissions or decisions taken by them that are commensurate with their experience and training, but in which gross negligence, willful violations and destructive acts are not tolerated; - (b) The support programme should be easily accessible for flight crew, and should provide adequate means of support at the earliest stages.